- The Boyne Valley

 “A Hidden Gem”

 Built at the end of the C17th, Beaulieu is one of the best preserved examples of an early unfortified mansion to be found in Ireland.
-Situated on the banks of the River Boyne, it was built around a Plunkett property by Sir Henry Tichbourne, a soldier turned statesman, who came to Ireland in the 1620s.
+Situated on the banks of the River Boyne, it was built around a Plunkett property by Sir Henry Tichbourne, a soldier-turned-statesman, who came from Hampshire, in the 1620s.

 Beaulieu’s unique architecture is in the ‘artisan mannerist’ style, with a hipped roof, tall chimney stacks and delicate, red brick dressings.
 Inside, a decorative scheme survives from the 1720s, with ornate plasterwork, panelling and paintings attributed to Willem van der Hagen.
 Family portraits, Baroque carvings of musical instruments, weaponry and a port-scape, showing the medieval walls of the town of Drogheda, can also be seen.